elucian/bee/syntax/structure.md

 In Bee all members that start with dot "." are public members.
 A public member from another module can be access using dot notation.

-For symmetry a end of public method or function also use prefix ".".
+For symmetry a end of public aspect or rule also use prefix ".".
-This is useful for a long function to know that is public at the end.
+This is useful for a long rule to know that is public at the end.

 ```
 --public constant
-rule .pi := 3.14;
+static .pi := 3.14;

 --public variable
 make .v ∈ N;

---public λ function
+--public λ rule
 rule .f(x ∈ N) => (x + 1) ∈ N;

---public method
+--public aspect
-rule .m(x, y ∈ N, r @ N):
+aspect .m(x, y ∈ N, r @ N):
   r := x + y;
-rule;
+aspect;

 ```